Students and Scholars

 or bordering on the Caribbean Sea.

-that sponsor terrorism (currently Iran, North Korea, Sudan, Syria and Cuba) are
+states that sponsor terrorism (currently Iran, Sudan, Syria, North

-not eligible for Automatic Visa Revalidation.
-The countries included
+Korea and Cuba) are no longer eligible for Automatic Visa Revalidation.

 An individual who chooses to apply for a nonimmigrant visa stamp